MODM Clinical Trials Coordination

 – Work-study program

-– Student monitoring
+– Student support

-SPECIFIC KNOWLEDGE GAINED THROUGH THE COURSE
+SPECIFIC KNOWLEDGE GAINED THROUGH THE PROGRAM

-- Therapeutic approaches
+- Therapeutic Approaches

-- Clinical trial monitoring and logistics:
+- Clinical Trial Monitoring and Logistics:

-- Medical writing according to the ICH
+- Medical writing in accordance with ICH guidelines

 - Project management, planning, and coordination in the conduct of international clinical trials